ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ucsc/polyphy/20230525-prashantjha/index.md

 Hey!

 I'm Prashant Jha, from Pune, a recent undergraduate student from BITS Pilani.
-As part of the [Polyphy](/project/osre23/ucsc/polyphy) my [proposal](https://drive.google.com/file/d/1y2X1_6_HliYowZn-qHd7x_Hz6QC3-KSe/view) under the mentorship of **Oskar Elek** aims to develop and improve the current infrastructure.
+As part of the [Polyphy](/project/osre23/ucsc/polyphy) my [proposal](https://drive.google.com/file/d/1y2X1_6_HliYowZn-qHd7x_Hz6QC3-KSe/view) under the mentorship of {{% mention oelek %}} aims to develop and improve the current infrastructure.

 Polyphorm / PolyPhy - which is led by
 Oskar Elek.
 PolyPhy is an organization that focuses on developing a GPU oriented